pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/options/replaceonchanges.md

 If there are initialization errors on a resource (because the resource was created but failed to fully initialize correctly on a previous deployment) then the resource will normally be updated on the following Pulumi update, even if there are no other changes to the resource's inputs.
 If `*` is specified as a property path for `replaceOnChanges`, then initialization errors will trigger a replacement instead of an update.

 The `replaceOnChanges` resource option can be combined with the [`deleteBeforeReplace`]({{< relref "deletebeforereplace" >}}) resource option to trigger a resource to be deleted before it is replaced whenever a given input has changes.

+{{% notes "warning" %}}
+The `replaceOnChanges` resource options has no effect on component resources.
+If applied to a component resource, it will be ignored.
+{{% /notes %}}